dusaprotocol/docs/docs/contracts/structs/LBPairInformation.md

 • **ignoredForRouting**: `bool` = `false`

-Whether the LBPair is ignored for routing or not.
+Whether the Pair is ignored for routing or not.
 An ignored pair will not be explored during routes finding

 #### Defined in